Mutoxicated/HYPER/devlog.md

 I started working on a new side project 6 days ago and I finished it yesterday, I will start working on the game again now.

 Today I did some of the works for the new enemies: Mog and Oxywand.
 We'll see how it goes.

+## Day 155 thru 165

+Sorry...
+I've been doing other things lately.

+It does not feel like 11 days ago I stopped commiting.
+Really feels like 4 or 5..

+Anyway I completed the EWalk script, haven't tested it yet.